IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 Set Featured Collections for a Dataverse Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assign featured collections for a given Dataverse collection identified by ``id``:
+Add featured collections to a given Dataverse collection identified by ``id``:

 .. code-block:: bash